FAQs

 To qualify to pick berries with Pickerri, you need to be independent, and be physically fit to do outdoor work in the woods.
 You also have to be a legal occupant in Finland .

 All over Finland.
 However the regions around the north eastern border historically provides the best berries.
-The official statistics for the 2024 season also indicates that the Kainuu region of Finland (Suomussalmi and Kuusamo are cities in Kainuu) will provide the best yield.
+In 2024 the picking was done in the regions of Suomussalmi , Kalajoki and Pyhajarvi.

 The picking exercise involves several steps and considerations: